 2 - Import a Document

-3 - Easily create a new document by tapping one of your five most recently used templates.
+3 - Create a new document by tapping one of your five most recently used templates.

 The Document Picker

-The Vectornator Document Picker is the place where you can create a new document by selecting one of the Preset Templates, or creating your own custom-sized Document or your own Template.
+The Vectornator Document Picker is the place where you can create a new document by selecting one of the Preset Templates or creating your own custom-sized Document or your custom Template.

-To open the Document Picker, tap the + button (1) placed at the top right corner of the Gallery, and then select New Document.
+To open the Document Picker, tap the + button (1) at the top right corner of the Gallery, and then select New Document ~ic-new-document~~ic-new-document~(2).

 The Document Picker contains: